jirick1/opt-out/README.md

 - Scans the last 100 messages in your chat.db for messages containing "spam: <number>".
 - Extracts the base phone numbers and appends all possible 4-digit suffixes (0000 to 9999).
 - Sends a "STOP" message to each generated phone number that hasn't already been contacted.
-- Updates the .opted_out_list.txt file with the new numbers, sorted in ascending order.
+- Updates the `opted_out_list.txt` file with the new numbers, sorted in ascending order.

 #### Usage: